-- enough informaiton to uniquely identify the person (such as dates, places, and names and relationships of other family members).
+Enough information to uniquely identify the person (such as dates, places, names, and relationships to other family members)

-As you identify ancestors, record as much information about them as you can.
-Details can provide clues to help you discover more information about your ancestors.
+As you identify your ancestors, record as much information about them as you can.
+Details can lead you to additional discoveries.

 For whom can I perform ordinances?

-- Direct-line ancestors (parents, grandparents, great-grandparents, and so on, and their families).
+Direct-line ancestors (parents, grandparents, great-grandparents, etc. and their families)

-*If a deceased person was born within the last 110 years, permission from the closest living relative must be obtained.
-The closest living relatives are a spouse, children, parents, and siblings.
+If a deceased person was born within the last 110 years, permission from the closest living relative must be obtained before the ordinances are performed.
+The closest living relatives are the spouse, children, parents, and siblings.